Interactive Charts#

 For more information on how to fine-tune selections, including specifying other mouse and keystroke options, see the Vega-Lite Selection documentation.

-Access Params From Python#
+Access Params from Python#

-As of Vega-Altair 5.1, it’s now possible to access the values of variable and selection parameters from Python using the JupyterChart Interactivity class.
+As of Vega-Altair 5.1, it’s now possible to access the values of variable and selection parameters from Python using the JupyterChart class.